Siddyboy/jamcam/parts/plastic_case.md

 #### Assembly
 * Separate the plastic case halves.
 Store the top half safely.
-* Cut the holes in the
+* Discard or store the four screws supplied.
+Replace with hex socket screws (see main build instructions).
-cut big hole
+* Cut the holes in the bottom of the case according the [case drawing](../images/case.jpg "Case Drawing").
-* cut slot for cable
+* Secure the USB power cable using a rubber grommet and a small cable tie leaving enough length to reach the Raspberry Pi power socket.
+You will have to slot the grommet to take the cable.
-* glue up
+* Glue the removed case section back to hold the power cable captive.